 Dealing with Vision Loss

-Unfortunately, some people over 60 experience loss of sight beyond the normal, age-related vision changes.
-Macular degeneration, glaucoma, and diabetic retinopathy are among the eye health conditions that can lead to permanent vision loss.
-This loss of vision can take many forms and it may exist in varying degrees.
+Unfortunately, some people over 60 lose sight beyond the normal, age-related vision changes.
+Macular degeneration, glaucoma and diabetic retinopathy are among the eye health conditions that can lead to permanent vision loss in varying degrees and forms.

-It is important to understand that visual acuity alone is not a good predictor of the degree of visual difficulty that a person may have.
-Someone with relatively good acuity (e.g., 20/40) can have difficulty functioning, while someone with worse acuity (e.g., 20/100) might not be experiencing any significant functional problems.
-Other visual factors such as poor depth perception, limited side vision, extreme sensitivity to lights and glare, and reduced color perception can also limit a person's ability to do everyday tasks.
+Visual acuity alone is not a good predictor of a person's degree of visual difficulty.
+Someone with relatively good acuity (e.g., 20/40) can have difficulty functioning, while someone with worse acuity (e.g., 20/100) might not experience any significant functional problems.
+Other visual factors, such as poor depth perception, limited side vision, extreme sensitivity to lights and glare, and reduced color perception, can also limit a person's ability to do everyday tasks.

-However, low vision rehabilitative services can provide people with the help and resources needed to regain their independence.
-Individuals with low vision can be taught a variety of techniques to allow performance of daily activities with the remaining vision.
+Low-vision rehabilitative services can provide people with the help and resources they need to regain their independence.
+These services can teach people with low vision a variety of techniques that allow them to perform daily activities with their remaining vision.

-Your doctor of optometry can help plan a rehabilitation program so that you may resume an independent life within your condition's limitations.
-A wide variety of rehabilitation options are available to help people with low vision live and work more effectively, efficiently, and safely.
-Most people can be helped with one or more low vision treatment options.
+Your doctor of optometry can help plan a rehabilitation program so that you can live an independent life within your condition's limitations.
+A wide variety of rehabilitation options are available to help people with low vision live and work more effectively, efficiently and safely.
+Most people benefit from one or more low-vision treatment options.
 The more commonly prescribed devices are:

-- Spectacle-mounted magnifiers — A magnifying lens is mounted in spectacles (this type of system is called a microscope) or on a special headband.
-This allows use of both hands to complete a close-up task, such as writing a letter.
+- Spectacle-mounted magnifiers.
+A magnifying lens is mounted in spectacles (this type of system is called a microscope) or on a special headband.
+This allows you to use both hands to complete a close-up task, such as writing a letter.

-- Hand-held or spectacle-mounted telescopes — These miniature telescopes are useful for seeing longer distances, such as across the room to watch television, and can also be modified for near (reading) tasks.
+- Handheld or spectacle-mounted telescopes.
+These miniature telescopes help people see longer distances, such as across the room to watch television.
+They can also be modified for near (reading) tasks.

-- Hand-held and stand magnifiers — These are convenient for short-term reading of things such as price tags, labels, and instrument dials.
-Both types can be equipped with lights.
+- Handheld and stand magnifiers.
+These are convenient for short-term reading tasks, such as viewing price tags, labels and instrument dials.
+Both types can include lights.

-- Video magnification — Table-top (closed-circuit television) or head-mounted systems enlarge reading material on a video display.
-Some systems can be used for distance views tasks.
-These are portable systems, and those that can be used with a computer or monitor.
-Image brightness, image size, contrast, and foreground/background color and illumination can be customized.
+- Video magnification.
+Table-top (closed-circuit television) or head-mounted systems enlarge reading material on a video display.
+Some systems can be used for distance viewing.
+These are portable systems, and some can be used with a computer or monitor.
+Users can customize image brightness, image size, contrast, foreground/background color, and illumination.

-In addition, there are numerous other products to assist those with a vision impairment, such as large-type books, magazines, and newspapers, books-on-tape, talking wristwatches, self-threading needles, and more.
-Talk with your optometrist to learn more about the options available to you.
+In addition, numerous other products can assist those with a vision impairment, such as large-type books, magazines, and newspapers; books on tape; talking wristwatches; self-threading needles; and more.
+Talk with your optometrist to learn more about your available options. .